 If you are sending your images on CD then by all means save as TIFF or PSD.
 If you are sending images over the wires then please use JPEG (even if you are using FTP and Broadband there is no point hogging valuable bandwidth, and anyway life is too short).
 A 4096×2732 pixel image is about 32Mb – save as JPEG using ‘maximum’ or ‘high’ quality settings (8-10) that will result in files a tenth of the size or less and give NO visible compression artefacts on your final slides.
 Remember that you are sharing bandwidth with your neighbours – be considerate!

 Spot projectors may have incredibly powerful halogen lamps.
 All this light is focussed on the small 36mm x 24mm slide before being projected onto a wall.
 This means there is a lot of heat too.
 If your projector has poor forced ventilation then the slides will burn and over a few hours the light will fade the dyes in the slide.
 Luckily, most applications of logo projection are short-lived so this shouldn’t matter but it may well be prudent to order a couple of slides just in case of disaster.
 The use of 35mm photographic slides in gobo projectors is meant to be a practical, speedy and cost-effective short term solution.
 A full colour slide will cost just £3.00.
 If you want something with a long life span then you need a special dichroic glass slide that will cost you something like £250 or more per gobo.
-Looked on this way even a pile of 35mm slides ready to be chucked away after a couple of days use is still very cost effective.
+Looked at this way even a pile of 35mm slides ready to be chucked away after a couple of days use is still very cost effective.